Radin-System/Management_App/SECURITY.md

 ## Reporting a Vulnerability

-Create new issue on finding a new vulnerability
+Create new issue on finding a new minor vulnerability .
+The application dependencies will be up to date untill the first release .
+Please report major vulnerability privately .